Last updated on January 6, 2026

 Pack Guardian | Illustration by Filip Burburan

 And so we reach the end once again.
-Hopefully I’ve armed you with everything you need to know about mythic packs.
-I don’t recommend them, but I can’t say they won’t help if your situation calls for it.
+Hopefully, I’ve armed you with everything you need to know about mythic packs.
+I don’t recommend them for typical Arena users.
+They can help if your situation calls for it.
 It’s ultimately up to you.

-But I do have to ask: what are your thoughts on it?
-Be it something I might have missed or an opinion on the price of the packs or even another question, feel free to comment or let us know over on the Draftsim Twitter.
+What are your thoughts on it?
+Did I miss a detail or maybe you have an opinion on the price of the packs or another question?
+Comment or let us know over on the Draftsim Twitter.

-It’s been a good one, so stay safe and have a good one.
+It’s been a good one, so stay safe and shop smart.
 I’ll catch y’all on the next one!

 Follow Draftsim for awesome articles and set updates: